-SPECIFICATION GUIDELINES
+SPECIFICATION GUIDELINES CONTINUED...

-- Where saddles or crickets are formed in back of chimneys, curves or similar vertical surfaces, they shall be carried not less than 10" under the Certi-label® shakes/shingles. - 18.
-Step flashing shall be used where vertical surfaces occur in connection with slopes.
-They shall be formed of separate pieces.
-Flashing shall extend horizontally not less than 3" and up the vertical wall so that they shall be lapped by the counter flashing not less than 4".
-It shall be installed in step fashion and each piece shall lap not less than 3" (one flashing installed on each course concealed under the covering course).
-If other than masonry is used the flashing shall extend up the wall not less than 3" behind the sheathing paper. - Dormer flashings shall run 3" up under the sheathing paper and not less than 3" horizontally. - 20.
-Window caps and all other projections at points where rain water accumulates must be provided with flashings, such flashings must extend a distance of at least 3" up the wall behind the sheathing paper. - 21.
-Soil pipes: Metal shall extend no less than 6" in all directions and shall be installed to lap and shed water to the Certi-label® shakes or shingles below.
+- 19. Dormer flashings shall run 3" up under the sheathing paper and not less than 3" horizontally. - 20.
+Window caps and all other projections at points where rain water accumulates must be provided with flashings.
+Such flashings must extend a distance of 3" up the wall behind the sheathing paper. - 21.
+Soil pipes: Metal shall extend no less than 6" in all directions and shall be installed to lap and shed water to the Certilabel® shakes or shingles below.